 The Laboratory's EMS was designed to meet the rigorous requirements of the globally recognized International Organization for Standardization (ISO) 14001 Environmental Management Standard, which encompasses ideals such as compliance, pollution prevention, and community involvement.
 Annual audits by an independent third party are required to maintain an EMS registration; an audit of the entire EMS occurs every three years.
-In 2020, an EMS surveillance audit determined that BNL continues to conform to the ISO 14001 Standard.
+In 2021, an EMS certification audit recertified BNL's continued conformance to the ISO 14001 Standard.